-- All response activities must be regularly updated according to the latest scientific knowledge; - There must be full cooperation between individual units.
+- Lessons Learned should become Lessons Implemented as part of a dynamic process to constantly update SOPs; - Harmonisation or possible standardisation of specific elements should be done through the sharing of best practices, during international joint exercises and through programmes of exchange for instructors; - All response activities should be regularly updated according to the latest scientific knowledge; - There should be full cooperation between individual units.
 If necessary, it should be statutory or even set out in law, to ensure all involved organisations comply; - Proper preparation for a CBRN event is a major challenge, so it is necessary to conduct joint exercises regularly; - Joint exercises require interoperability between all involved units and organisations; - Relevant documents, handbooks, manuals etc. should be used to inform the CBRNe response, training activities, etc. NATO, OPCW, EU, national organisations, etc. all have their own documents.
-The analysis of suitable documents could be carried out in the framework of one or more EU projects; - Joint exercises and training activities must be based on the same rules as own response: one leading organisation, proper coordination, everybody has to know his/her tasks and duties, rules must be set up etc.; - The main training coordinator should have an overview of involved organisations, should know their strengths and weaknesses, and set up the training event just from their best parts (every organisation has a strong specificity, knowledge of which will help others to improve); - Standardisation is very important for setting basic rules (such as the type of training), but more detailed and specific activities should be kept to the discretion of individual organisations.
-However, diversity is also very important; - Detection, sampling and the transport of samples must be performed according to standard procedures which should be mandatory for all participating organisations.
+The analysis of suitable documents could be carried out in the framework of one or more EU projects; - Joint exercises and training activities should be based on the same rules as own response: one leading organisation, proper coordination, everybody has to know his/her tasks and duties, rules must be set up etc.; - The main training coordinator should have an overview of involved organisations, should know their strengths and weaknesses, and set up the training event just from their best parts (every organisation has a strong specificity, knowledge of which will help others to improve); - Unification of basic rules enables the harmonization of approaches to strategic operational issues, such as types of training and regional or international cooperation.
+More detailed aspects of tactics, techniques and procedures, such as specialised local responses and activities should be the responsibility of individual organisations.
+In this way, diversity of resources and experience will smoothly integrate with wider and higher-level responses when required. - Detection, sampling and the transport of samples should be performed according to standard procedures which should be mandatory for all participating organisations.